-BiographyAs a neurosurgeon-scientist, Dr. Cahill's clinical practice is focused on the care of brain tumor patients, improving national clinical trials of therapy for these patients, and training neurosurgical residents in the diagnosis and treatment of these cancers.
+BiographyAs a neurosurgeon-scientist, Dr. Cahill's clinical practice is focused on the care of brain tumor patients, improving clinical trials of therapy for these patients, and training neurosurgical residents in the diagnosis and treatment of these cancers.

 Dr. Cahill was born and raised in Connecticut, attending Yale College and then moving to Baltimore to Johns Hopkins Medical School, receiving his MD/PhD degrees in 2001.
 His PhD was in Human Genetics, under advisors Drs.
 Ken Kinzler and Bert Vogelstein.
-He completed neurosurgery residency training at the Massachusetts General Hospital in 2008, and was a postdoctoral fellow in the laboratory of Dr. David Louis.
+He completed neurosurgery residency training at the Massachusetts General Hospital in 2008, and was a postdoctoral fellow in the laboratory of Dr. David Louis of Pathology.
 He joined the faculty of the MGH Brain Tumor Center in 2011, where he is currently in active practice.
 He sees patients in the Yawkey Center for Outpatient Care, and his research laboratory is located in the Simches Research Building Brain Tumor Research Center.

 ResearchDr.
 Cahill's laboratory-based research effort aims to identify the molecular genetic alterations that underlie the development, progression and treatment resistance of brain tumors.
 By understanding the mechanism by which tumor genome alterations drive the growth of these cancers, therapeutic strategies can be designed to improve outcomes for these patients.